 The mind-body approach of traditional Chinese medicine (TCM) posits that emotions and the health of internal organs are interconnected.
-This means that the emotional state of your mind can end up damaging the organ linked to it over a period of time.
+This means that the emotional state of your mind can end up damaging the organs linked to those emotions over a period of time.
 In addition, the health of the organs can also affect the way you feel.
-Here is how TCM views five of the common human emotions and their associated organs.

 Joy is linked to the heart since this is the organ associated with deep, positive feelings, including overexcitement.
 According to TCM, the heart is tasked with regulating the blood vessels of the body as well as ensuring that the pulse remains steady.
 If the heart is afflicted due to any reason, it can lead to conditions like insomnia, mania, palpitations, nightmares, and restlessness.
 A lack of joy leads to depression.
 The heart is connected to your consciousness and its health is expressed through the body’s complexion, the state of the arteries, and the tip of the tongue.
 Joy is believed to slow down and relax the movement of qi, which is the vital life force.

 “The liver is connected to anger, which when out of balance, can be expressed in the extremes of excess wrath and irritation or as a lack of feeling, as in depression or PTSD.
 These mental health imbalances can be both symptoms and/or contributing causes of liver dysfunction,” according to Very Well Mind.
 Anger causes the qi in the liver to stagnate and fester, which eventually causes poor circulation of internal heat.
 An imbalance in anger affects the liver and can lead to depression, headaches, violent outbursts, menstrual cramps, and high blood pressure.
 The liver is connected to the hair, nails, eyes, and tendons.